 Understanding SPDR Select Sector Fund - Energy Select Sector's Unusual Options Activity

-SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Monday.
-The stock price moved down to $46.56 following the option alert.
+SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $47.5 following the option alert.

 - Option Type: SWEEP